13 Pictures of Mast Cell Tumors in Dogs [With Vet Comments]

 There is no way to tell if your dog has a mast cell tumor by its appearance alone: in fact, in veterinary medicine, these tumors are known for their unpredictable appearance.
 They can look like something harmless, even in their most life-threatening forms.
 Let’s look at a few different types of mast cell tumors:

-1. Small mast cell tumor
+Small mast cell tumors

-mast cell tumor on a dog
+Small mast cell tumor (flesh-colored)

 Small mast cell tumors can appear: